timabell/timwise.co.uk/_posts/2019-07-08-why-every-team-needs-a-delivery-manager.md

-they deal with making sure the organisation's goals to have this new service / system / product / software are able to be progressed, conversations & endless meetings had, finance obtained, hardware procured, forms filled, security audits managed sensibly, pile-on demands defended ... the list is endless.
+they deal with making sure the organisation's goals to have this new service / system / product / software are able to be progressed, conversations & endless meetings had, finance obtained, hardware procured, forms filled, security audits managed sensibly, pile-on demands defended … the list is endless.
 By having this role the team can focus on building and shipping, comfortable that they won't be sidetracked or blocked.

+You'll also find the Delivery Manager doing inward-looking work similar to the role of "SCRUM Master".
+This includes setting up the right agile environment (which may SCRUM, Kanban, or something else), tackling any dysfunction and poor team performance that has built up, keeping in touch with all the team to make sure they are happy and productive, running team retrospective sessions, and sometimes hiring-and-firing to get the best team in place.

-The approach is not new, Joel wrote this in 2000:
+The approach is not new, back in the year 2000 Joel Spolsky wrote:

 > Compare this to Microsoft, where things are done at the lowest level, and
 > most managers act like their most important job is to run around the room,